shihaocao/ctf-quartz-website/content/index.md

 <div style="flex: 1; display: flex; text-align: center; justify-content: center; font-style: italic;">
 We made 4 flags for the game!</div>

 Each divided team will collectively decide where they want to put their flags within the boundary.
+However refs will play a part in finding a fair location.

 Flags are placed inside a flag circle.
-The flag circle must encompass a area with circumfrence of `21m`[^2].
-Must have 3 meters of clearance on all sides of impassible brush or walls/obstacles.
+The flag circle must encompass a large area, and easily accessible from most directions.
+Flag circles must be placed on top of mowed grass.
 The area inside the flag circle is a safe zone (you can’t be tagged).
 Each team will have two flags in the center of their flag circle[^1].

 ## Starting

 Before the beginning of the game, all team members must start within the flag circle of their team.
 A textblast will mark the official and start and end of the game.

 ## Tagging